puttadharani/zomato-restaurant-clustering-and-sentiment-analysis-/README.md

 **Key Project Components:**

-Data Collection: Gathering comprehensive Zomato restaurant data, including details, menus, reviews, and locations from Hyderabad.
+Data Collection: Gathering comprehensive Zomato restaurant data, including details, menus reviews, and locations from Hyderabad.

 Data Cleaning: Preprocessing the data to ensure its quality by handling missing values, duplicates, and inconsistencies.